Mac Tallo

-Mark Jayven "Mac" Tallo (born January 2, 1994) is a Filipino professional basketball player for the Cebu Greats of the Maharlika Pilipinas Basketball League (MPBL).
+Mark Jayven "Mac" Tallo (born January 2, 1994) is a Filipino professional basketball player for the Basilan Steel of the Maharlika Pilipinas Basketball League (MPBL).

 Career

 First PBA stint

 Tallo started his professional career with the Philippine Basketball Association (PBA, having been selected 10th overall by TNT KaTropa in the 2017 PBA draft. but later played for the NLEX Road Warriors.

 First MPBL stint

 Tallo has played in the Maharlika Pilipinas Basketball League (MPBL) specifically for the Bacolod Master Sardines, Manila Stars, and the Bicol Volcanoes.

 Chooks-to-Go 3x3

 Tallo is also a 3x3 basketball player and has suited up for Chooks-to-Go's 3x3 pro circuit teams. until 2023.

 Second PBA stint

 He has played for the Converge FiberXers in a pre-season tournament in a lead up to the 2023–24 PBA season.
 He later signed a two-year contract with the team.

 On February 7, 2024, his contract was terminated by the team after committing several ligang labas infractions.